ENGLISH / LANGUAGE ARTS / READING

 Reading and Writing Your Way to a Healthier World is a college preparatory grade 12 English course integrated with Health Science and Medical Technology CTE standards and intended to provide students with an increasing and deepening knowledge of English Language Arts through the lens of a public health professional.
 Through research and study of complex literature and informational texts, students will develop an understanding of the causes and effects of public health issues, empowering them with the knowledge and skills to facilitate change through a variety of roles in the public health field.
 They use their reading, writing, speaking and listening skills effectively in order to evaluate health disparities and facilitate ethical interventions, adapting communication to audience and purpose.
 The course culminates with an enhanced awareness of issues in the healthcare field that empowers students to become public health leaders and professionals.

-EN405S ENG 4/HEALTHIER WORLD H
+EN405S ENG 4/HEALTHIER WORLD HONORS

 12th